fabie37/Freenas-NZB-Tutorial/README.md

 # Freenas-NZB-Tutorial
-Getting Radarr and SAB to actually work on freenas using the default plugins.
+Getting Radarr and SABnzbd to actually work on freenas using the default plugins.
 **Version:** FreeNAS-11.3-U3.2

 ## Freenas, Jails and...
 Permissions.